Table of Contents

 So what’s the solution?
 In general, you are back to “the bigger, the better” recommendation because even if you buy the largest litter box in the pet store, you may fall short.

+We found that the largest boxes were a bit smaller than our cats like.
+So what to do?
 We loved how Pam Johnson-Bennett, a certified pet behavior consultant and an award winning cat book author, recommends getting a large plastic storage container and making a litter box out of it by cutting one of the edges lower for an entrance.

 There are two benefits to this.
 First, the box will be large and comfortable for your cat.
 Second, the cat litter will stay inside the box.
 Many cats dig enthusiastically.
 When they do that, the cat litter gets thrown all across the room.
-One way to prevent your cat from kicking litter out of the box is to get a large litter box with tall sides.
+One way to prevent your cat from kicking litter out of the box is to get a large litterboxes with tall sides.

 So if you can’t find a big enough litter box that your cat will use in your local pet store.
-Go to the hardware store to get a large storage container to use as a litter box.
+Go to the hardware store to get a large storage container to use as a plastic litter box.

 How big should a litter box be?